North Korea–South Korea relations: 2019

-On 30 June, Kim and Moon met again in the DMZ, joined by US President Trump who initiated the meeting.
+On 30 June, Kim and Moon met again in the DMZ, joined by US President Donald Trump who initiated the meeting.
 The three held a meeting at the Inter-Korean House of Freedom.
 Meanwhile, North Korea conducted a series of short–range missile tests, and the US and South Korea took part in joint military drills in August.
 On 16 August 2019, North Korea's ruling party made a statement criticizing the South for participating in the drills and for buying US military hardware, calling it a "grave provocation" and saying there would be no more negotiation.

 On 5 August, South Korea's president Moon Jae-in spoke during a meeting with his senior aides at the presidential Blue House in Seoul, discussing Japan's imposed trade restrictions to Korea as a result of historical issues.
 Moon then withdrew South Korea from an intelligence-sharing agreement with Japan, seeking a breakthrough with North Korea in the process, but opted against it at the last minute.
 In a meeting at Seoul's presidential Blue House in August 2019, amid an escalating trade row between South Korea and Japan, Moon expressed his willingness to cooperate economically with North Korea to overtake Japan's economy.

 On 15 October, North and South Korea played a FIFA World Cup qualifier in Pyongyang, their first football match in the North in 30 years.
 The game was played behind closed doors with attendance open only to a total of 100 North Korean government personnel; no fans or South Korean media were allowed into the stadium, and the game was not broadcast live.
 No goals were scored.
 Meanwhile, Kim and Moon continued to have a close, respectful relationship.

 The 2019 South Korea Defense White Paper does not label North Korea as an "enemy" or "threat" for the first time in history.
 While not explicitly calling North Korea an enemy, the paper mentions that North Korea's weapons of mass destruction threaten peace and stability on the Korean Peninsula.